jcordtz/microsoft-purview-stuff/README.md

 Some small scripts that can be used for different small handy tasks.
 Please adjust to your specific needs.

-1. Delete assets in a given collection [Delete collection](Scripts/delete_collection.sh)
+1. Delete assets in a given collection [Delete collection](Scripts/delete_collection.sh).
+   **Note** that this script must be modified depending on whether it is used on Linux or macOS.
+   For example, search for the text ‘MacOS’.
 2. A Purview script setup for loading metadata: https://github.com/jcordtz/load_script

 ## Related GitHub repositories (of mine:smile:)